Software Defined Internet Exchange

 Transport SDN offers direct control over packet-processing rules that match on multiple header fields (not just destination prefixes) and perform various actions (not just forwarding), offering direct control over the data path.
 SDN enables the network to execute a broader range of decisions concerning end-to-end traffic delivery.

-• How does it work?
+How does it work?

-The participants define the forwarding policies, and the role of the controller is to compile the forwarding entries into the fabric.
-The SDX controller implementation has two main pipelines: a policy compiler based on Pyretic; and a route server based on ExaBGP.
+The participants define the forwarding policies, and the controller’s role is to compile the forwarding entries into the fabric.
+The SDX controller implementation has two main pipelines: a policy compiler based on Pyretic and a route server based on ExaBGP.
+The policy compiler accepts input policies (custom route advertisements) written in Pyretic from individual participants and BGP routes from the route server.
+This produces forwarding rules that implement the policies.

 The SDX controller combines the policies from multiple member ASes into one policy for the physical switch implementation.
 The controller is like an optimized compiler, compiling down the policy and optimizing the code in the forwarding by using a virtual next hop.
-There are other potential design alternatives to SDX, for example, BGP FlowSpec.
+There are other potential design alternatives to SDX, such as BGP FlowSpec.
 But in this case, BGP FlowSpec would have to be supported by all participating member AS edge devices.

-The Future of Networking:
+The Benefits of SD-IX

 Conclusion: